Odion100/TasksJS/README.md

    }
 })
 ```
 In the *ServerModule* constructor function above, the `this` value is the initial instance of the *ServerModule* object.
 Every method added to the ` this ` value will be accessible when the object is loaded by a *TasksJS Client*.
 Notice that the method we created, ```Orders.find = function(arg1, arg2, callback)...```, has  3 parameters including a callback function as the last argument.
 By defualt all *ServerModule* methods will recieve a callback function as its last argument.
-Use the first argument of the callback function to respond with an error, and the second argument to send a success response.
+Use the first parameter of the callback function to respond with an error, and the second parameter to send a success response.
 Note: *ServerModule* methods can be configured to work with synchronous return values instead of asynchronous callbacks.

 ## Service.startService(options)